Coherence via reiterated beam splitting: Coherent-state input

 Under this assumption, the coherence results in

-In Fig. \ref{cohe}, we plot $\mathcal{C} (\bar{n}, N=0 )$ for a single coherent state as a function of the total mean number of photons $\bar{n}$ in blue line, and its approximation in Eq. (\ref{Ccoheapp}) in orange line.
+In Fig. \ref{cohe}, we plot $\mathcal{C} (\bar{n}, N=0 )$ for a single coherent state as a function of the total mean number of photons $\bar{n}$ (orange solid line) and its approximation in Eq. (\ref{Ccoheapp}) (gray dashed line).

 {}